e-ditiones/OCR17plus/Model/HTR/README.md

 HTR models have to be used with [Kraken](https://github.com/mittagessen/kraken).

-We now used the same test set, available [here](https://github.com/e-ditiones/OCR17plus/blob/main/test.txt), t compare the efficiency of the different models.
+Except for preliminary experimentations (`bleu.mlmodel`), we use the same test set, available [here](https://github.com/e-ditiones/OCR17plus/blob/main/test.txt), to compare the efficiency of the different models.

 Models are named after cheeses, following an alphabetical order.